 Christendom, as a corporate entity representing God and having responsibility for His testimony in the world during the time of the Christian dispensation, is another matter entirely.
 Christendom is different from Israel.
-But more importantly, it also is distinct from the body of Christ, although this distinction is far more difficult to see and understand.
-Yet it is of the greatest importance for understanding Scripture and doctrine and the Christian dispensation.
-The significance of this cannot be emphasized enough, that the believer clearly understands the differences between the true church and Christendom.
-In the present dispensation of the kingdom of heaven in mystery, Christendom is the spoiled crop in the field, a mixture of the work of God, the work of men, and the work of the devil (Matt.
+But more importantly, it also is distinct from the body of Christ.
+This later distinction is far more difficult for us to see and understand.
+Yet it is of the greatest importance for comprehending Scripture and doctrine and the Christian dispensation.
+The significance of this cannot be emphasized enough.
+The believer must clearly understand the differences made in Scripture between the true church and Christendom.
+In the present Christian dispensation (a.k.a. the kingdom of heaven in mystery), Christendom is the spoiled crop in the field, a mixture of the work of God, the work of men, and the work of the devil (Matt.
 13:24-30, 37-43).
-The true church is the treasure hidden in the field by the One who sold everything He had in order to purchase the field (Matt.
+Whereas the true church is depicted as a treasure hidden in the field by the One who sold everything He had in order to purchase the field (Matt.
 13:44).
-In this last, the Scriptures entertain the idea of the church becoming invisible in the field, although God did not sanctioning it. ( The three books in The Son of Man Series do a good job of distinguishing between Israel and the church.
-The last two also do a good job in distinguishing between Christendom and the true church. )
+In this last, the Scriptures entertain the idea of the church becoming hidden out of sight in the field, although God did not sanction this.
+(The third book, The Corruption and Death of Christendom, contains a good explanation of the differences.
+The fourth book, How to Better Understand the Bible, does an even better job on this topic)

 Matt.
 16:2-4 (NKJV)